evanriley12/ThePlanners-PKI-Room-Scheduler/README.md

 Our application is a tool to manage and reschedule classroom assignments for PKI.

 # Release Notes:
-- Connected front and backend (React and Springboot).
-- Implemented a basic frontend to represent what the application will look like with the general layout based on our wireframe.
-- Implemented a file upload button that reads in a csv and displays contents, this was originally planned to be stored as an object, but for now it just displays the text.
-Parsing and storing data will be implemented once work on the algorithm begins.

-Our Integration branch has most of our content, but has not been pushed to main since we are dealing with some issues running on the server.
+- Polished the frontend for a smoother and more aesthetically pleasing experience.
+- The user is now notified when an upload of the csv succeeds or fails.
+- The application now parses data from the uploaded csv for use in the backend (can also be seen in the dropdown menu).
+- Implemented a very basic algorithm that displays other classrooms that could fit a selected course.
+    - Due to some issues with the dropdown box, this is always showing the algorithm being executed on the first class in the list with a new enrollment of 50.
+- Lots of backend work to prepare for more in-depth algorithm development.
+- Added basic tests to handle uploading and parsing the csv file.

+Our Integration branch has our most updated version.